American Horse Council Staff

 With over 30 years of leadership experience in both for-profit and non-profit sectors, Julie holds a BS, MBA, Executive Certificate in Non-Profit Leadership and is Certified Association Executive ® .
 She’s a life-long horse enthusiast ranging from recreational rider, breeder, and show competitor.
 A native of NC, she and her husband now reside in DC along with their Pembroke Welsh Corgis and Morgan horses.

 In her down time she enjoys volunteering (she’s president of the board of PATH International), horseback riding, gardening and cooking.
 “I’m passionate about the equine industry because horses have enhanced my life and well-being so profoundly," said Julie.
 "Working at the AHC is a way to give back to the equine community and ensure the long term health of the industry.”

-For information regarding any equine legislative and recreation issues, please contact Ben.
+For information regarding public policy, government relations and advocacy, please contact Bryan.

 Cliff Williamson is the Director of Health and Regulatory Affairs for the American Horse Council based in Washington D.C.

 He grew up in Reva, VA on his family’s horse farm, participating in both horse and livestock 4-H activities.
 In 2008 he graduated from Virginia Tech with a degree in Animal Science, where he was an active member of both the animal science club Block & Bridle as well as the agricultural fraternity Alpha Gamma Rho.
 After graduation he spent 27 months in Nicaragua with the Peace Corps for their Food Security Program.
 Upon his return to the United States he spent four years in the animal export industry as the Director of Animal Logistics for T.K.
 Exports, Inc. In that time he was honored to be appointed to a seat on the Board of Directors for the Culpeper chapter of the Farm Bureau Federation.